trolie/spec/docs/concepts.md

 possible, so that the data may be exchanged in a more accurate and precise manner.
 While seasonal "aliases" such as "winter" may sometimes be provided as hints, seasonal rating schedules are ultimately defined in terms of start and end dates.
-Seasonal ratings in TROLIE are represented in terms of start and end dates, and TROLIE servers may decide how to enforce adherance to specific named seasons that they use.
+Seasonal ratings in TROLIE are represented in terms of start and end dates, and TROLIE servers may decide how to enforce adherence to specific named seasons that they use.